NAMED: 50 'Murdoch' journalists linked to 'unlawful' news-gathering, court hears

-Dennis Rice said: "I worked (as) a reporter for the News of the World for 11 months in 1998-99 - which is 20 years ago… I did not at any stage during my employment there use the services of a pretext blagger and to state so would be a gross falsehood and incredibly damaging to my reputation.”
+Mr Rice said: “I worked (as) a reporter for the News of the World for 11 months in 1998-99 – which is 20 years ago… I did not at any stage during my employment there use the services of a pretext blagger and to state so would be a gross falsehood and incredibly damaging to my reputation.”

 Since publication Mr Rice has written to us to deny using Whittamore before or after his time at the News of the World, except for one occasion in 2000, which – he says – was to lawfully check the electoral register.

 Mr Rice also asserts that the evidence deployed in court is inaccurate in relation to him.